We may earn income from links in this post. Please read this Disclosure for details.

 - This recipe makes nine squares, so serve each piece on a plate with a marinated vegetable salad, fresh fruit, an assortment of olives or charcuterie or black beans rice and beans.

-- Ideal for a holiday brunch, this casserole is delicious served alongside a smoked trout platter.
+- Ideal for a holiday brunch, this casserole is delicious served alongside a Tropical Fruit French Toast Casserole or smoked trout platter.

 - For those who like a bit of heat, add a side of spicy salsa such as Mexican salsa verde, chirmol (Guatemalan charred tomato salsa) or tomatillo and tomato salsa.